 In 2017 the UK became the first country in the world to officially recognise free-running as a sport.
-Having the required recognition from all of the UK Sports Councils* means organisations such as the sport’s National Governing Body - Parkour UK - are able to apply for Government Grants and National Lottery Funding for support and to develop facilities.
+Having the required recognition from all of the UK Sports Councils* means organisations such as the sport’s National Governing Body – Parkour UK – are able to apply for Government Grants and National Lottery Funding for support and to develop facilities1.

 *There are five UK sports councils – Sport England, Sport Scotland, Sport Wales, Sport Northern Ireland and UK Sport.

-The best free runners in the world compete annually in Santorini, Greece in the Red Bull Art of Motion contest.
+The best free runners in the world compete annually in Santorini, Greece in the Red Bull Art of Motion contest2.
 The Internet is filled with YouTube videos of free runners – both amateur and professional.
 The wide reaching audiences that these streamed videos attract, may be contributing to the high volume of newcomers wanting to try out the sport.
 The Parkour UK website (http://parkour.uk/) can connect people to local community clubs, parks, facilities and training centres.

 Not all views positively embrace the sport.
-An article in the Telegraph newspaper described the sport as “likely to produce and encourage delinquent behaviour” and Cambridge University classed it as a “form of trespassing as well as endangering public health and their own health”.
+An article in the Telegraph newspaper described the sport as “likely to produce and encourage delinquent behaviour” and Cambridge University classed it as a “form of trespassing as well as endangering public health and their own health”4.

 The publication of the European Standard – EN16899:2016 for Parkour Equipment – Safety requirements and test methods is seen as a significant achievement for the sport.
-It supports local authorities, land owners, universities and others to build/install free running facilities which are safe and in line with the recognised standard.
+It supports local authorities, land owners, universities and others to build/install free running facilities which are safe and in line with the recognised standard5.

 The standard sets out the minimum safety standards required for installing and maintaining parkour equipment.
 It makes reference to parkour equipment forming no part of children’s play equipment, but does not contain guidance for councils on how to manage site control access or respond to the risk that children may mistake parkour equipment for play equipment.
 Local authorities who are building their own facilities should ensure they take appropriate measures to safeguard minors as part of their risk assessment process.

 Despite its perception of high risk and danger, there have been few publicised accidents and deaths attached to the sport.
-One of the most high profile of these was the tragic fatal accident of UK born Nye Frankie Newman in Paris on 1 Jan 17 on the Paris Metro.
+One of the most high profile of these was the tragic fatal accident of UK born Nye Frankie Newman in Paris on 1 Jan 17 on the Paris Metro6.

 There is no direct law which prevents free runners using general public places.
 However, if in the course of practice property damage occurs – such as broken railings or roof tiles or they endanger others through their actions, then the law will come into force.

 Local Authorities have the right to issue prevention orders as they would/could do for anti-social behaviour.
-Horsham Council was the first authority to ban parkour by issuing a Public Spaces Protection Order following a series of complaints by residents near the town centre.
+Horsham Council was the first authority to ban parkour by issuing a Public Spaces Protection Order following a series of complaints by residents near the town centre7.